 Continuing education requirements

-Your required 14 continuing education hours for license renewal must include the following:
+Your required 14 continuing education hours for license renewal must include one hour on each of the following topics:

 The remaining hours may include any board-approved construction-related instruction.